 - The little league baseball team in The Perfect Game.
 They're poor, have no advantages, and actually have to clean up a church yard of brush, tires, and rocks to get a ball field.
 Their training consisted in a lot of running, cutting their own bats from wood, and hitting balls made of rubber bands/wire.
 They do eventually get real bats and balls, though they never see cut grass fields until they start competing.

-- Rocky does a version of this in every movie, chasing chickens, using whole cows as heavy bags, lifting logs, etc. Usually done to an 80's Sports Montage.
+- Rocky does a version of this in every movie, chasing chickens, using whole cows as heavy bags, lifting logs, etc., usually done to an 80's Sports Montage.
 In Rocky IV his working out was juxtaposed with his opponent's high-tech training, contrasting Rocky's lifting boulders and chopping wood to Drago's using high-tech equipment with dozens of scientists surrounding him.